My work in Shakespeare Studies is organised through three methodologies:

 As a politically-committed reader in the 21st century, I use Shakespeare to critique the contradictions of the current world system.
 Shakespeare depicted some of the crises that we currently face when they were in their origins at the start of modernity.
 Marx and Freud used Shakespeare’s lines, imagery and plots to critique the world system and the subjectivity it constructed.
 The system is now in an endgame crisis.
 A presentist reading of Shakespeare, Marx and Freud allows for my social-historical critique to be bolstered by the strength of close reading and historical materialism.

 My research in Shakespeare Studies also includes an investigation of Shakespeare’s role in the development of the modern dialectic.
 Shakespeare was formally trained in Classical dialectics – a voluntary method of philosophical exploration – at grammar school.
 He used this dialectic in his writing style.
 However, since he wrote in early modernity, he necessarily subjected the classical dialectic to a historical sea-change.
 I suggest that elements of the modern dialectic in its Hegelian form – the force by which meaning expresses itself through history – show up in Shakespeare’s plays and poems.
 This is part of what allowed Shakespeare to be useful as a conceptual resource for the German theorists.
 If this is so, then my research contributes to Shakespeare Studies by showing that the modern dialectic has roots in the early modern philosophy evident in Shakespeare’s texts.
-My paper on the modern dialectic in Shakespeare is currently looking for a home in a journal.

 My research has found that the intertextual evidence combined with biographical evidence suggests that Marx was formatively influenced by Shakespeare.
 This influence began during his adolescence when he spent time with Ludwig von Westphalen and his daughter Jenny, whom Marx later married.
 Marx read Shakespeare’s plays repeatedly throughout his life and quoted and alluded to them at least 176 times in his texts and letters.
 Many of these intertextual instances occur at significant points in his research and writing.
 Through a close readng of these instances, one can see Marx using Shakespeare to work out some of his theory and political positions.
 My claim is that Marxism as written by Karl Marx, including his method, dialectical materialism, is, at its roots, Shakespearean.
 My paper on Marx’s use of Shakespeare in his critique of exchange value, forthcoming in Critique: Journal of Socialist Theory, is a study of this influence on Marx’s economic theory.